-My name is Ageth Okeny, also known as Lucia, I was born in Sudan.
-I grew up with seven siblings and two parents who worked hard to keep food on the table.
-When I was 14 years old I was married off, the five greatest things that came from this marriage were my children.
-I worked hard to provide for them but the strength of the Civil War was far to great.
-It was a war between, Muslims in the north and Christians in the south.
-It was hard to say goodbye to my homeland but I had no choice, the civil war took a child from me, I wasn’t going to wait around for another to be taken.
-So I packed up my kids and started walking towards freedom.
+My name is Ageth Okeny, also known as Lucia.
+I was born in Sudan, where I grew up with seven siblings and two parents who worked hard to keep food on the table.
+When I was a young age I was married off; the five greatest things that came from the marriage were my children.
+I worked hard to provide for them, but the strength of the Civil War was far too great.
+It was a war between Muslims in the North and Christians in the South.
+It was hard to say goodbye to my homeland, but I had no choice.
+The civil war took a child from me, I wasn’t going to wait around for another to be taken.
+So I packed up my kids, and started walking towards freedom.

 Once my kids were older, I made a promise to send aid to those who didn’t make it out of Sudan.
-The first step was spreading the word, I reached out to friends, community members, and state representatives and told my story and mission.
-Step two was funding, I began to host fundraising events to collect donations such as clothes and money.
-Step three came a year later, the time to present the aid to the survivors.
-Using the money, we bought food and containers for all the supplies donated.
+The first step was spreading the word.
+I reached out to friends, community members, and state representatives, and told my story and mission.
+Step two was funding.
+I began to host fundraising events to collect donations such as clothes and money.
+Step three came a year later: the time to present the aid to the survivors.
+We bought food and containers for all the supplies donated.

-When I arrived in Sudan, 17 years later, it was a complete new country.
-Since we left, Sudan had split in two, Sudan and South Sudan in 2011.
+When I arrived in Sudan, 17 years later, it was a completely new country.
+Since we left, Sudan had split in two.
+In 2011, the country became, Sudan and South Sudan.
 This gave the countries relief.
-This peace lasted two years for the South, once they got their religious freedom, a struggle for power broke out.
-In 2013 many leaders wished to lead the new country, South Sudan, with violence.
+This peace lasted two years for the South.
+Once South Sudan got their religious freedom, a struggle for power broke out.
+In 2013 many leaders wished to lead the new country with violence.
 This lead to more killings and rapes.
-People fled their homes and sought asylum in Sudan, Egypt, Uganda, Kenya and Ethiopia.
+People fled their homes.
+Many sought asylum in Sudan, Egypt, Uganda, Kenya and Ethiopia.
 They left everything, having only the clothes on their backs.

-I realized that the funds I raised wasn’t enough for the survivors of the second Civil War so I created a foundation called Southern Sudan Hope.
+I realized that the funds I raised wasn’t enough for the survivors of the second Civil War.
+I created a foundation called Southern Sudan Hope.
 The mission of this foundation is to build schools, provide medical care, and support the displaced refugees of South Sudan.